Ian-Gabaraev/psstorereader/README.md

 print(game.as_yaml())
 ```

-#### Syncronous scraping is slow, so psstore utilizes asynchronicity
+#### Synchronous scraping is slow, so psstore utilizes asynchronicity
 ##### Get CUSA codes from the first 10 pages on PS Store
 ```python
 from psstore4ru.core.asynchronous import PSStore